 The canal is then disinfected using antiseptic and antibacterial solutions.
 If necessary, we will shape the canal to ensure we can put the filling in and seal it off.
 The canal is then washed to remove any debris, and then sealed off.
 The hole is sealed with a temporary or permanent filling.
 After a root canal treatment, a crown or permanent filling will be necessary.

 what to expect after a root canal

 After root canal therapy, you may experience continued numbness in your gums and lips.
 Once the anesthetic wears off, though, you’ll regain sensation.
 You might experience some throbbing pain, but it can usually be treated with an over the counter painkiller.
 If that does not work, we will prescribe stronger pain medication.
 However, the pain will not last more than a few days.

 The idea of root canal treatment may scare you but the fact is that it is necessary, unless you like living with constant pain and don’t mind losing your tooth.
-If you are wondering “Do I need a root canal?” we can only answer that after a consultation.
+If you are wondering if you need a root canal, we can only answer that after a consultation.
 However, if you are feeling a dull, throbbing pain and feel pressure inside your tooth, there is a good chance you will require root canal therapy.
-Don’t delay and neglect the concern… book an appointment today so we can make your persistent toothaches a thing of the past!
+Don’t delay and neglect the concern.
+Book an appointment today so we can make your persistent toothaches a thing of the past!